Skip to main content

 Moab, Utah

-If the company’s website is any evidence, Pagan cares very little about fancy marketing.
-This local, home-grown, rocking climbing shop is run by climbers, mostly for climbers.
-The staff has first-hand experience with related activities like mountaineering, canyoneering, backpacking, rafting, kayaking, mountain biking, and base jumping.
+Pagan cares little about fancy marketing (its “website” is its Facebook page).
+This local, home-grown rock climbing shop is run by climbers, mostly for climbers.
+The staff has first-hand experience with mountaineering, canyoneering, backpacking, rafting, kayaking, mountain biking, and base jumping.
 Based in downtown Moab, the shop offers great info on climbing in the area and suggestions for other fun activities when the weather isn’t right.
 If you need help choosing a bike or finding the best kayak fishing accessories, they are a great resource.

 Mountain Shop